 Direct contact desuperheaters reduce the temperature of superheated steam to produce steam temperatures approaching saturation temperature (typically to within 3°C of the saturation temperature).
-To cool the superheated steam water is entrained and flashed into vapour by absorbing heat from the steam.
+To cool the superheated steam a medium; usually water, is entrained and flashed into vapour by absorbing heat from the steam.

-It contains no moving parts and is therefore very simple in operation.
+They contain no moving parts and are therefore very simple in operation.